MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 # [General pointers](#tab/pointers-general)

 - Ensure that you have at least four virtual cores (one virtual machine) of type Standard DSv2 in your Azure subscription to deploy an instance.
-- Ensure that you allow port 1433 (private port) from Azure Monitor SCOM Managed Instance to Azure SQL Managed Instance.
+- Ensure that you allow port 1433 (private port) from SCOM Managed Instance (preview) to Azure SQL Managed Instance.
 - If you enable public endpoint on Azure SQL Managed Instance, ensure that you allow port 3342.
-- To help ensure reliability and support easy scaling, Azure Monitor SCOM Managed Instance creates a standard load balancer and a uniform virtual machine scale set.
+- To help ensure reliability and support easy scaling, SCOM Managed Instance (preview) creates a standard load balancer and a uniform virtual machine scale set.
 For more information, see [Azure Load Balancer](/azure/load-balancer/load-balancer-overview) and [Azure Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview).

 # [In your Active Directory domain](#tab/prereqs-active)